nehaljwani/team.exiv2.org/book/IMaEA.md

 $
 ```

 There is no plan to have a man page for tvisitor because it has a 200 page book!  tvisitor isn't intended for any production use and has been written to explain how Exiv2 works.
-In less than 4000 lines of code it decodes the metadata in all formats supported by Exiv2 plus ISOBMFF formats .CR3, .HEIC and .AVIF.
+In less than 4000 lines of code it decodes the metadata in all formats supported by Exiv2 plus BMFF formats .CR3, .HEIC and .AVIF.
 Additionally, it supports BigTiff, extended JPEG, dumping ICC profiles and many other features which are not supported in Exiv2.

 tvisitor is currently being tested using more than 10,000 images harvested from ExifTool, raw.Pixls.us, RawSamples.ch and images collected from issues reported to Exiv2.
 My aim is to successfully read 9990 which is 99.9% reliability.
 I fully expect the Community to attack me concerning the 0.1% that are not successfully decoded.
 On-line abuse from the Community is the reason that I am retiring.